Luke-SNAW/Luke-SNAW.github.io/vault/dev.web.tools.md

 - [What are Bookmarklets?
 How to Use JavaScript to Make a Bookmarklet in Chromium and Firefox](https://www.freecodecamp.org/news/what-are-bookmarklets/)
 - [A Complete Guide To Accessibility Tooling](https://www.smashingmagazine.com/2021/06/complete-guide-accessibility-tooling/)
 - [Nativefier](https://github.com/nativefier/nativefier) - Make any web page a desktop application
+- https://shrtco.de/ - The privacy-friendly URL Shortener. on free.

 ## Images